zosma180/jgloo/README.md

 ---

 ## Description
-**jgloo** is a local HTTP server useful to mock your backend API and speed the client development.
+**jgloo** is a local HTTP server useful to mock your backend API and speed up the client development.
 This project is based on the Node framework Express.
 The highlights are:

 * Create a ReST API with two rows of code